Sumcheck-based delegation of quantum computing to rational server: Preliminaries

-Based on Definition~\ref{RDQC1}, {\red we define the following $k$-round interaction between a {\sf BPP} client and a server}: \begin{definition} Let $k$ be odd.
+Based on Definition~\ref{RDQC1}, we define the following interaction consisting of $k$ rounds between a {\sf BPP} client and a server, where we call it $k$-round interaction: \begin{definition} Let $k$ be odd.
 This means that the protocol begins with the server's step.
 When $k$ is even, the following definition can be adopted by adding a communication from the server to the client at the beginning of the protocol.
 Let us consider the following $k$-round interaction: \begin{enumerate} \item A {\sf BPP} client interacts with a server $k$ times.
 In the $i$th round for odd $i$, the server sends $a_i$ to the client.
 In the $i$th round for even $i$, the client sends $b_i$ to the server. \item The client efficiently calculates a predicate on the instance $x$ and the $k$th transcript $\mathcal{T}_k$.
 If the predicate evaluates to $o=1$, the client answers YES.
-On the other hand, if $o=0$, the client answers NO. \item The client efficiently calculates the reward $R\in[0,c]$ and pays it to the server, where $c$ is a positive constant.
-Note that the value of $c$ is not necessary to be known to the client and the server.
+On the other hand, if $o=0$, the client answers NO. \item The client efficiently calculates the reward{\red\footnote{\red Here, we define the reward as a real value.
+It should be approximated by a polynomial-size bit string in actual protocols.
+In our results, the reward gap (see Definition~\ref{rgap}) can be at least $e^{-f(n)}$ for a polynomial $f(n)$ in the problem size $n$.
+Therefore, the approximation does not affect our results.
+Note that if the reward gap is a constant, a constant number of bits are sufficient to approximate the reward.}} $R\in[0,c]$ and pays it to the server, where $c$ is a positive constant.
+Note that it is not necessary for the client and server to know the value of $c$\footnote{There may exist functions such that their upper bounds can be efficiently shown to be constant but their exact values cannot be efficiently derived.
+Such functions can also be used as reward functions.}.
 The reward function $R:\{0,1\}^\ast\times\{0,1\}^{poly(|x|)}\times\{0,1\}^{poly(|x|)}\rightarrow\mathbb{R}_{\ge 0}$ depends on the instance $x\in\{0,1\}^\ast$, the $k$th transcript $\mathcal{T}_k\in\{0,1\}^{poly(|x|)}$, and the client's random bits $r_{k+1}\in\{0,1\}^{poly(|x|)}$. \end{enumerate} \end{definition}